-- Examine the factors that influence the use of carrion by different predators; and
+3) Examine the factors that influence the use of carrion by different predators;

-The results of this research will provide capacity for and inform broader and more complex ecological studies into the role of carrion in Australian food-webs and contribute to carrion management (i.e. disposal programs) in the conservation and agricultural sectors of Australia.
+Upon establishing this foundational study, it is our aim that our research will provide capacity for and inform broader and more complex ecological studies into the role of carrion in Australian food-webs.

 Over the past three years we have monitored over 200 animal carcasses across three spatially distinct ecoregions, the Wolgan Valley, in the Blue Mountains, NSW (a forest ecoregion), Kosciuszko National Park, NSW (an alpine ecoregion) and the Simpson Desert, QLD (a desert ecoregion).
 We have collected and sorted through over a million camera images, which we are using to determine the incidence of scavenging by vertebrate species, as well as the interactions shared between these different species around carcasses.
 We have also sorted through hundreds of pitfall traps used to sample insect scavengers and detritivores, to determine how insect assemblages around carcasses change across different landscapes and stages of carcass decomposition.
 Finally, we have also collected hundreds of soil samples and mapped the longer-term changes in vegetation due to the nutrient influx produced by animal carcasses.